Home Appraisal Process in Canada.

 An appraisal lower than the outstanding mortgage amount will prevent refinancing homeowners from getting a new mortgage.
 When the property is used as collateral, a common home appraisal value makes the risk too high for the mortgage lender, and the home loan is rejected.

 You can get a second opinion via another home appraisal – either by presenting a credible case for a higher value to the original appraiser or getting it done by a different person.
 If the appraiser agrees that mistakes have been made due to imperfect information, they may revise the evaluation and appraisal value.

 What Does CMHC Say?

-Whether you’re buying or selling a home, applying for a mortgage, or refinancing your existing mortgage, a home appraisal is a critical component of real estate transactions.
+Whether buying or selling a home, applying for a mortgage, or refinancing your existing mortgage, a home appraisal is critical to real estate transactions.
 For example, a mortgage lender depends on the appraisal process and the property’s appraised value to approve a home loan.
 The buyer pays the appraisal fee in case of a home purchase, while the homeowner is responsible for the costs in a refinance mortgage.
 Therefore, the buyer and seller do not benefit from a lower price; it can delay the process.
 Ensure that your house is at its best when the appraisal takes place.
-Deep cleaning of the house, making a list of all features and amenities, completing minor repairs, and minimal people in the house during the home inspection are some tips that can make this a no-hassle process and an accurate appraised value.
+Deep cleaning of the house, listing all features and amenities, completing minor repairs, and minimal people during the home inspection are some tips that make this a no-hassle process and an accurate appraised value.